coq-community/paramcoq/README.md

 [doi-shield]: https://zenodo.org/badge/DOI/10.4230/LIPIcs.CSL.2012.381.svg
 [doi-link]: https://doi.org/10.4230/LIPIcs.CSL.2012.381

-A Coq plugin providing commands for generating parametricity statements.
+A Rocq plugin providing commands for generating parametricity statements.
 Typical applications of such statements are in data refinement proofs.
 Note that the plugin is still in an experimental state - it is not very user friendly (lack of good error messages) and still contains bugs.
 But it